 It does not lose details in the shadows or highlights.
 And it has a similar look to the original scene that was shot.

 Head on over to our tutorial on the exposure triangle if you want to refresh your knowledge.

 How to Read a Histogram and Why It’s Important

 Almost all cameras these days show you the photo histogram.
-This is a great tool that enables you to check the exposure of your images.
+This is a great tool that enables you to check the

 It is a graph set on two axes and it represents the range of tones in your image.

 The horizontal axis represents all the tonal range your image has, from pure black on the left side to pure white on the right.

 Tonal levels can be divided into groups from lighter to darker.
 We have whites, highlights, mid-tones, shadows, and blacks.